maxrave-dev/lyrics/README.md

 # SimpMusic Lyrics

 A robust and scalable RESTful API service for managing song lyrics, translations records.
-Built with Kotlin, Spring Boot, Appwrite database and Meilisearch for searching, featuring advanced duplicate detection and clean architecture patterns.
+Built with Kotlin, Spring Boot, MongoDB database and Meilisearch for searching, featuring advanced duplicate detection and clean architecture patterns.

 SimpMusic Lyrics is focusing on YouTube Music, providing data from `videoId` of the track.
 The database is populated by